Restoration Campaign

 Throughout St. Mary’s history, the church building has undergone many exterior and interior changes.
 The last major renovations were in the 1960s, with the addition of an HVAC system and the replacement of the high altars.
 However, sixty years later, the HVAC system needs replacing, and the interior and the exterior of the church are in need of restoring.

 The restoration of St. Mary Church has been divided into phases.
 Phase 1, which has already been completed, was to weatherproof the west side of the building.
-We are currently on Phase 2, which includes the HVAC system, church lighting, and a fire alarm system.
+We are currently finishing Phase 2, which includes the HVAC system, church lighting, and a fire alarm system.
 For more information about our plans for Phase 2, please see the “Case Statement” below.

 PLANNING STUDY

-Over the summer, we retained the services of the Steier Group, a Nebraska-based Catholic development consulting firm, to conduct a comprehensive planning study.
+Over the 2023 summer, we retained the services of the Steier Group, a Nebraska-based Catholic development consulting firm, to conduct a comprehensive planning study.
 This study helped us determine whether there was sufficient support to move forward with a major fundraising effort to accomplish some, or all, of our Phase 2 Restoration goals.

 The St. Mary’s community responded wonderfully, and we had 360 surveys completed during our planning study, giving us plenty of data to make good decisions.
 The Steier Group presented their findings to the Apostolic Leadership Council, Finance Committee and Restoration Committee on August 29.